felix-b/AutoPatterns/README.md

 # MetaPatterns
-A Roslyn-based meta-programming library, which generates implementations of design patterns and abstractions through pipelines of reusable conventions
+A Roslyn-based meta-programming library, which automatically generates implementations of design patterns and abstractions through pipelines of reusable templates.

-## Highlights: why another meta-programming library
+## Why another meta-programming library

+### Powerful
+**MetaPatterns** comes equipped with happy paths for the following use cases:
+  - Implement a well-known abstraction (e.g. IComparable, IFormattable).
+Implement/override known members.
+  - Implement an abstraction which is not known in advance (e.g. ICustomerEntity, IInventoryService).
+Implement/override discovered members, be prepared for any types and signatures.
+  - Declare and implement any member, not limited to those declared by interfaces or a base type.
+  - Decorate existing virtual members, and members implemented earlier in the pipeline.
+  - Apply code fragments per list of discovered members.
+Ability to conditionally select members and fragments.
+  - Compose a class type out of multiple implemented abstractions
+  - Compose a class type out of multiple classes -- known as **mix-ins**.
+Allow injection of mix-ins.
+  - Provide delegates to factory methods for instantiation of generated types.
+Ability to have multiple constructors per type.

+### Easy to learn and fun to use
+With **MetaPatterns**, code templates are written in T4-like WYSIWYG concept.
+Yet, they differ from T4 templates, in that:
-- *Simple to learn and fun to use*.
-Code generators (or more precisely, reusable conventions) are basically templates of generated code written in T4-like concept.
-And yet (as opposed to T4 templates), they are just regular classes written in C# and compiled as part of your project, so that you can use coding tools you normally do, e.g. code navigation, IntelliSense, refactorigns.
+- They are regular classes written in C#, just like any other class in your project.
+You can use coding tools you normally do, e.g. code navigation, IntelliSense, refactorings.
+- They don't have to be monolithic.
+Each template in a pipeline can (and should) take responsibility of a specific aspect, adding up to the complete implementation.
+Different templates can implement distinct sets of members, as well as decorate or transform implementation code accumulated by far.
+- While each pipeline is aimed to produce a specific kind of objects (e.g. data entities or configuration sections), the templates are the building blocks which can be reused among the different pipelines.

-- *Enables a whole new set of modularity and customization scenarios*.
-Code generation takes place at run-time, not at design- or compile-time.
-Which means, the code being generated depends on a set of modules configured to load in a specific deployment.
-This allows aspect-oriented composition of applications by sharing binaries, rather than by sharing code.
-Which for example, eliminates the need to manage multiple branches of customized codebases - just manage multiple customized deployments.
+### Opens up modularity and customization scenarios

+With **MetaPatterns**, code generation takes place at run-time, not at design- or compile-time.
+This opens up interesting possibilities:
+- The code being generated may depend on -- for example, be extended by -- a set of modules configured to load in a specific deployment.
+- Pluggable aspect-oriented composition of application can be achieved by sharing binaries, rather than by sharing code.
+- The need to manage multiple branches of customized codebases can be eliminated.
+All extension/customization modules can reside in the main codebase, and only multiple deployment configurations must be managed.

+And also:
+- Horizontal type composition through mix-ins enables subject-oriented programming in your designs.

+### Allows creating safe and maintainable templates

-- *Maintainable*.
-References to types and members by code generators are type-safe (minimize the chances to generate invalid programs), and refactor-safe (e.g. when a member or a type is renamed, those reference are subject to rename refactoring in Visual Studio).
-The goal here is to prevent compilation of code generators that produce invalid programs, as much as possible.
+- References from template code to types and members are type-safe and refactor-safe, in order to minimize chances of breaking the templates and producing invalid programs.
+  - For example, when a member or a type is renamed, affected templates are updated by rename refactoring in Visual Studio, just like the rest of the code in your solution.
-- *Powerful*.
+- The goal is, as much as possible, to prevent a template from successfully compiling, if it would produce invalid program.